denariigames/RespawnEntity/README.md

 Addon for [MMORPG Kit](https://assetstore.unity.com/packages/templates/systems/mmorpg-kit-2d-3d-survival-110188) provides custom BuildingEntity that enables players to set their respawn point.

+Kit respawn is static and set by map or faction.
+RepawnEntity introduces gameplay common in many MMOs, enabling players to set their own respawn point by interacting with an object.

 ### Setup

-1. edit Language.cs and add the following:
+1. **(Core edit)** edit Language.cs and add the following:

 ```
 public enum UITextKeys : ushort